UChi-JCL/CacheGen/README.md

 # CacheGen: Fast Context Loading for Language Model Applications via KV Cache Streaming

+**For the latest update and integration, please check out the [LMCache](https://github.com/LMCache/LMCache) project!**

-This is the code repo for [CacheGen: Fast Context Loading for Language Model Applications via KV Cache Streaming](https://arxiv.org/pdf/2310.07240.pdf).
+This is the code repo for [CacheGen: Fast Context Loading for Language Model Applications via KV Cache Streaming](https://arxiv.org/pdf/2310.07240.pdf) (SIGCOMM'24).
 The code structure is organized as follows:

 - ```LMCache```: The modules for KV cache encoding / decoding with CacheGen's customized codec